 The Call for Mutual Rescue™ Stories resulted in some 400 submissions.
 The judges were inspired and moved, in many cases literally to tears, at these amazing accounts of how people rescued animals who later, in turn, rescued them.
 Thank you to all those who shared stories with us.

 Four were selected for filming.
-These films will be released individually starting this fall.
+These films will be released individually in 2017.
 To stay informed, please sign up here:

 Mutual Rescue™: Eric & Peety